ricardo-jnunes/tests-in-junit/README.md

 - Mockito — A Java mocking framework.
 - JSONassert — An assertion library for JSON.
 - JsonPath — XPath for JSON.

+### Code Coverage
+Configured JaCoCo in these projects.
+The JaCoCo Maven plug-in provides the JaCoCo runtime agent to your tests and allows basic report creation.

+In simple terms, code coverage means measuring the percentage of lines of code that are executed during automated tests.
+For example, if you have a method containing 100 lines of code and you are writing a test case for it, code coverage tells you briefly how many of those lines were actively exercised by the test.